chriszhenghaochen/ST_Loss/README.md

 ## Introduction

-* Using selective loss, currently avaliable for pedestratin detection(binary class), 2 domains.
+* currently avaliable for pedestratin detection(binary class), 2 domains.

 * Using Faster RCNN as baseline